ozitronics/LoRa1284/README.md

 - The 3.3v output powers both the ATmegta1284 and the LoRa module and is also available on the 3V3 pins for powering external devices.
 However the maximum current available on these pins depends on whether a LoRa module is installed or not.
 - The active operating current of the ATmega1284 chip itself is approx 5mA
 - The operating current of the LoRa module can be as high as 120mA when transmitting
-- Therefore the current available will be either 245mA or 125mA respectively
+- Therefore the current available from the 3V3 pins will be either 245mA or 125mA respectively

 **Powering via 3V3 pins**